cytoscape/cytoscape-manual/docs/App_Manager.md

     on your computer, but Cytoscape does not load it.
 You can enable the app by first selecting the disabled app in the list, then click **Enable**.

+Note that uninstalling or disabling a collection will not uninstall or disable any apps installed by the collection.